qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_table_styling.rst

 .. note::

     Some of the examples are using CSS3 features, so they're not applicable to all browsers.
-If you need to achieve a styling which is almost completely identical (a pixel-perfect result is impossible) you have to use graphic files whenver CSS3 features are not present.
+If you need to achieve a styling which is almost completely identical (a pixel-perfect result is impossible) you have to use graphic files whenever CSS3 features are not present.

 ============
 Table Widget
 ============

 Since this widget is the container of all sub-components the styling possibilities are naturally limited.
-However, limited possibilites does not result in low importance.
+However, limited possibilities does not result in low importance.
 You can e.g. change the border of the widget which can have a great visual impact.
 Since the border is a :doc:`decorator <ui_decorators>` you can use all possibilities like different kind of borders, shadows and the like.

 Sample of a table widget using a decorator with shadow: